merenlab/merenlab.org/tutorials/infant-gut/index.md

 After all filtering, the results are in: 49195 residues in the *E. faecalis* genome have been implicated in ligand binding.
-The positions, ligand types, and binding frequencies are stored in the contigs database, and a slew of additional information is stored in the text outputs `INTERACDOME-domain_hits.txt` and `INTERACDOME-match_state_contributors.txt`.
+The positions, ligand types, and binding frequencies are stored in the {% include ARTIFACT name="contigs-db" text="contigs database" %}, and a slew of additional information is stored in the text outputs
+`INTERACDOME-domain_hits.txt` and `INTERACDOME-match_state_contributors.txt`.

 With the addition of this information, there is seemingly an uncountable number of directions to go,